-As has often been said replanting a church is similar to planting in a number of ways.
-One way these two relate well is in an area we call Resourceful Generalist.
-In this series of post I hope to unpack what that characteristic looks like, share a few of the ways I and others have developed this skill set and relay some of the lessons I have learned.
+As has often been said, replanting is similar to planting in a number of ways.
+One way these two relate well is in an area we call “resourceful generalist.”
+In this series of posts, I hope to unpack what that characteristic looks like, share a few of the ways I and others have developed this skill set and relay some of the lessons I have learned.

 To begin with, let’s define our terms.
-In the area of replanting or revitalizing a church a Resourceful Generalist is a person that can speak into many various realms of church life with a level of understanding.
-For instance, in any given week I have to deal with areas of Human Resources, web design, marketing, design, guest relations, finance, leadership development as well as preaching, spiritual counseling and other typical pastoral duties.
-For most men this can be quite taxing emotionally and mentally.
+In the area of replanting or revitalizing a church, a resourceful generalist is a person who can speak into many various realms of church life with a level of understanding.
+For instance, in any given week I have to deal with areas of human resources, web design, marketing, design, guest relations, finance and leadership development, as well as preaching, spiritual counseling and other typical pastoral duties.
+For most men, this can be quite taxing emotionally and mentally.
 The replanter will be aware of this need and seek to develop the skills needed to walk in this role.

 Some hope on the horizon